 Child Maintenance Gross Income Scheme

-CSA cases are closing and all cases will shortly be administered by Child Maintenance Service.
-Child maintenance calculations will now be based on Gross Income of the Paying Parent, which is the salary paid before any deductions for tax and national insurance.
+Child maintenance decisions will now calculated against the Gross Income of the Paying Parent, which is the income paid before any deductions for tax and national insurance.
 Tax credits are no longer included as income

 The process for calculation still relies on a percentage of the Paying Parent's income, but there are many differences between this, and the previous CS1 and CS2 calculation schemes.
 In many cases, child maintenance payments are increasing significantly.

 The Gross Income scheme heavily promotes and encourages parents to make their own arrangements for child maintenance, which is welcomed by many groups.
 However, not all separated parents are able to make amicable arrangements for the financial provision of their children, and there remains a Statutory Scheme to arrange child maintenance where necessary.